Fraternities, sororities sue Harvard over single-sex rule

 Also suing Harvard in the federal case are two anonymous male students who say they have been unfairly denied campus leadership roles because of the rule, and another who is not subject to the policy because he’s an upperclassmen but says he has faced negative stigma created by the rule.

+Other schools have similarly sought to rein in single-gender clubs in recent years, including Amherst College, which banned fraternities and sororities in 2014, and Wesleyan University, which required its fraternities to become co-ed the same year.

+After facing backlash on campus and off, Harvard’s Hasty Pudding theater troupe began casting women for the first time this year, after nearly two centuries of all-male productions.
+Yale University’s Whiffenpoofs glee club similarly began accepting students of any gender this year.

-The federal suit says Harvard’s rule violates the 1972 law known as Title IX, which forbids discrimination based on sex in schools that receive federal funding.
+The new federal suit against Harvard says the school’s rule violates the 1972 law known as Title IX, which forbids discrimination based on sex in schools that receive federal funding.
 The suit says Harvard’s policy singles out women and men for punishment because of their sex, and relies on stereotypes about men and women.

-The lawsuit filed in state court similarly argues that the rule violates civil rights laws in Massachusetts.
-That case was filed by the Alpha Phi sorority and its Harvard chapter, along with the Delta Gamma Fraternity Management Corporation, an Ohio-based group that supports the Delta Gamma sorority, whose local chapter shut down in August.
+The lawsuit filed in state court, the national Alpha Phi sorority, its Harvard chapter and Delta Gamma Fraternity Management Corporation, an Ohio-based group that supports the Delta Gamma sorority, similarly argues that the rule violates civil rights laws in Massachusetts.
+Delta Gamma sorority’s local chapter was shut down in August.

 The Delta Gamma Fraternity Management Corporation says it expects to lose $25,000 in revenue over the closure, and it says it’s stuck paying another $25,000 for the local chapter’s house in Cambridge, which is now sitting idle.